-- (ii) on one additional occasion per year, either: - (A) in conjunction with a System Restart Test, or - (B) at a date and time nominated by AEMO on no less than 5 business days' notice to the SRAS Provider, subject to paragraph (c). - (c) In scheduling an SRAS Test under paragraph (b)(ii)(B), AEMO seeks to balance the need for a reasonable level of assurance that the SRAS is 'always ready' against the need to minimise the power system and market impacts of testing for Registered Participants.
-With that objective, AEMO will: - (i) liaise with the relevant TNSP before and during each financial year to determine suitable periods in that year during which an SRAS Test would not be expected to disrupt the supply of electricity or threaten power system security; - (ii) consider any reasonable requests of the SRAS Provider and the TNSP in relation to scheduling; - (iii) use best endeavours to schedule the test to minimise the departure from the commitment and dispatch of the relevant generating units that could reasonably be expected at that time; and - (iv) provide a formal notice of the proposed test date and time to the TNSP not less than 15 business days in advance, and for those purposes AEMO and the TNSP are entitled to assume that the most recently accepted Test Procedure will apply. - (d) After nomination of the test date and time by AEMO, the TNSP must make any arrangements necessary to facilitate the SRAS Test with any Registered Participants (other than the SRAS Provider) who need to participate in the test, on a confidential basis. - (e) The TNSP, and any other Registered Participant required to be involved in an SRAS Test, must not disclose details of the timing of an SRAS Test under paragraph (b)(i)(i)(ii) to the SRAS Provider before AEMO has done so. - (f) Where SRAS Equipment includes multiple alternative generating units, any one of which may be used to provide the SRAS, AEMO will specify the generating unit to be included in each SRAS Test so that, as far as practicable: - (i) tests after maintenance will include any units that were out of service during that maintenance; and - (ii) otherwise, successive SRAS Tests should rotate through all alternative generating units.
+- (a) An SRAS Agreement will specify the number and frequency of SRAS Tests to be conducted. - (b) An SRAS Test will generally be required by AEMO: - (i) within 20 business days after a period of maintenance involving intrusive work on SRAS Equipment or SRAS Transmission Components, in particular electrical, control, and energy or fuel storage systems; causing any major component of the SRAS Equipment or SRAS Transmission Components to be out of service for 7 days or more; and - (ii) on at one additional occasion date and time per year, either: - (A) in conjunction with a System Restart Test, or - (A)(B) to be at a date and time nominated by AEMO on no less than 5 business days' notice to the SRAS Provider, subject to paragraph (c). - (c) In scheduling an SRAS Test under paragraph (b)(ii)(B), AEMO seeks to balance the need for a reasonable level of assurance that the SRAS is 'always ready' against the need to minimise the power system and market impacts of testing for Registered Participants.
+With that objective, AEMO will: - (i) liaise with the relevant TNSP before the start of before and during each financial year to determine suitable periods to determine four or more one-week periods in that year during which an SRAS Test would not be expected to disrupt the supply of electricity or threaten power system security; - (ii) consider any reasonable requests of the SRAS Provider and the TNSP in relation to scheduling; - (iii) use best endeavours to schedule the test to minimise the departure from the commitment and dispatch of the relevant generating units that could reasonably be expected at that time; and - (iv) provide a formal notice of the proposed test date and time to the TNSP not less than 15 business days in advance, and for those purposes AEMO and the TNSP are entitled to assume that the most recently accepted Test Procedure will apply. - (d) After nomination of the test date and time by AEMO, the TNSP must make any arrangements necessary to facilitate the SRAS Test with any Registered Participants (other than the SRAS Provider) who need to participate in the test, on a confidential basis. - (e) The TNSP, and any other Registered Participant required to be involved in an SRAS Test, must not disclose details of the timing of an SRAS Test under paragraph (b)(i)(i)(ii) to the SRAS Provider before AEMO has done so. - (f) Where SRAS Equipment includes multiple alternative generating units, any one of which may be used to provide the SRAS, AEMO will specify the generating unit to be included in each SRAS Test so that, as far as practicable: - (i) tests after maintenance will include any units that were out of service during that maintenance; and - (ii) otherwise, successive SRAS Tests should rotate through all alternative generating units.